AI-SEO & GEO

 ChatGPT referral traffic appears in GA4 as chatgpt.com in the Referral channel (or via UTM attribution for desktop clicks).
 Once you have a custom AI channel group isolating AI referral sources, the landing page dimension shows which specific pages ChatGPT is citing and sending traffic to.

 Cross-reference cited pages against your commercial pages.
 If ChatGPT is citing blog posts but not your services pages, the commercial pages lack the structural and entity signals needed for citation consideration.
+The fix is content restructuring on the commercial pages, not more content.

-If you are getting ChatGPT referrals already: Document which pages are being cited, analyse their structure, and replicate that structure across your highest-value commercial pages.
+If you are getting ChatGPT referrals already: document which pages are being cited, analyse their structure, and replicate that structure across your highest-value commercial pages.
 The pages already getting cited are your GEO templates.

 Does ChatGPT search the web or only use training data?